OneBlockPlus/polkadot-hackathon-2024/bangkok/49-HyperAgile/README.md

 HyperAgile uses three moonbeam precompile to facilitate operations in a robotic automation setup, exploring the feasibility to implement in real-world industries workflow:

 1. **Moonbeam Randomness Precompile**: Using an on-chain randomness on Moonbeam for load balancing in robotic fleet is an innovative approach in the space.
 On-chain randomness generated on Moonbeam can be combined with more approaches (e.g., Weighted Random Assignment) for more dynamic industry environments.
+[Source 1](https://github.com/OneBlockPlus/polkadot-hackathon-2024/blob/main/bangkok/49-HyperAgile/src/demo-dapp/src/app/api/order/random-number/route.ts) / [Source 2](https://github.com/OneBlockPlus/polkadot-hackathon-2024/blob/main/bangkok/49-HyperAgile/src/demo-dapp/src/utils/generateRandomNumber.ts) / [Source 3](https://github.com/OneBlockPlus/polkadot-hackathon-2024/blob/main/bangkok/49-HyperAgile/src/demo-dapp/src/app/order/page.tsx) / [Source 4]() / [Source 5]()

 2. **Moonbeam Batch Precompile:** In a supply chain operation (for example, our ecommerce-warehouse demo), each of the layers consist of complex operations, which means we might have lots of transactions in one certain process.
 Batching all transaction into one able to increase user experience, as well as easier management.
+[Source 1]() / [Source 2]()

 3. **Moonbeam Call Permit Precompile:** It is a good alternative to a paymaster implementation on Moonbeam.
 In our demo, we use a call permit in our client layer frontend (which is our store DApp) to sponsor the gas fee with a dispatcher EOA.
 Client just have to pay for their product.
 It is also a good idea to set up a call-and-dispatch mechanism in controlling our robotic fleet inside our warehouse setup.
+[Source 1]()

 #### CESS Network